-WordPress had been and still is the leader in the website development industry powering more than 35% of existing websites on the internet (as of 2020).
+WordPress had been and still is the leader in the website development industry powering about 43% of existing websites on the internet.

 But is it right for you?